Filter Options

 African Walking Safaris

 Walking the wide, open African savannah in the company of an expert guide is the ultimate African safari experience.
-The guide can point out medicinal plants and tiny creatures and tells you stories of life in the bush.
-A long walking safari will give you a greater understanding of the ecosystem, and its animals and plants than any jeep safari ever can.
+The guide can point out medicinal plants and tiny creatures and tell you stories of life in the bush.
+A long walking safari will give you a greater understanding of the ecosystem and its animals and plants than any jeep safari ever could.
 When you do see animals, it comes with the thrill of knowing that nothing stands between them and you.
 Altogether, a long walk through the African wilderness might be one of the greatest and most rewarding adventures you embark on.

 Selected filters: